hiteshchoudhary/apihub/CONTRIBUTING_FRONTEND.md

 ## Example 1: Social Media Web App

 Imagine you want to create a web application for the `social-media` project within the `/apps` module of the FreeAPI project.
 You've decided to use React.js for the frontend, manage state with Redux, and style the app with Tailwind CSS.
-Your project code will be a unique identifier for your application.
+Your project folder name will be a unique identifier for your application because we are not allowing same application to be built using same tech stack.

 ### Folder Structure: